HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    ros2 launch awesome_package setpoint.launch.py

-we get an error message, that the launch file could not be found.
+we get an error message that the launch file could not be found.
 No reason to trust anyone blindly.
 Try it out yourself!